code-423n4/2023-04-eigenlayer-findings/data/Sathish9098-Q.md

 ```
 ##

-## [L-7] Lack of Sanity/Threshold/Limit Checks
+## [L-7] Lack of sanity/threshold/limit checks for uint256

 Devoid of sanity/threshold/limit checks, critical parameters can be configured to invalid values, causing a variety of issues and breaking expected interactions within/between contracts.
-Consider adding proper uint256 validation as well as zero address checks for critical changes.
+Consider adding proper uint256 validation for critical changes.
 A worst case scenario would render the contract needing to be re-deployed in the event of human/accidental errors that involve value assignments to immutable variables.
 If the validation procedure is unclear or too complex to implement on-chain, document the potential issues that could produce invalid values

 ```solidity
 FILE: 2023-04-eigenlayer/src/contracts/core/StrategyManager.sol